indiesoftby/defold-yagames/README.md

 *This is an open-source project.
 It is not affiliated with Yandex LLC.*

 YaGames is the Yandex.Games extension for the [Defold](https://www.defold.com/) game engine.
 [Yandex.Games](https://yandex.com/games/) is a collection of browser games for smartphones and computers.
 The games are available in Yandex Browser and the Yandex app.
+Games from the catalog are displayed in Yandex recommendation systems, which have a total audience of more than 50 million users per month.

 You can check [here](https://radar.yandex.ru/yandex) the size of Yandex.Games audience.
 The platform is constantly growing.